Data quality, concepts and methodology: Data quality, concepts and methodology

 The prices used in the CPI calculation are final prices, inclusive of excise and other indirect taxes paid by consumers.
 In particular, they include the Goods and Services Tax (GST), as well as provincial retail sales taxes wherever applicable.
 In regions where the GST and provincial retail sales taxes have been combined, the Harmonized Sales Tax (HST) is included.
 It follows that the CPI can change as a result of modifications to any of these taxes.

-The selection of commodities and the outlets from which prices are collected is judgmental, other than for rents and traveler accommodation.
-The number of prices required for a given commodity depends on the importance and the nature of the commodity.
-The samples are designed to represent volume selling commodities and outlets.
+The selection of products and the outlets from which prices are collected is judgmental, other than for rents and traveler accommodation.
+The number of prices required for a given good or service depends on the importance and the nature of the product.
+The samples are designed to represent volume selling goods and services and outlets.
 The principal objective of the sample design is to ensure an informative, reliable and impartial picture of consumer inflation at the national and provincial levels.

-Price collection for a given month's index is carried out during the first three weeks of the month.
-Although prices for most CPI commodities are collected monthly, prices for commodities having less frequent price changes (e.g. property taxes and electricity rates) are collected at intervals longer than one month.
+The prices of most of the goods and services surveyed for the CPI are usually collected in the first two weeks of the reference month.
+Food prices are collected in the first three weeks, while gasoline prices are collected in four weeks of each month.
+Although prices for most CPI goods and services are collected monthly, prices for products having less frequent price changes (e.g. property taxes and electricity rates) are collected at intervals longer than one month.
 Special pricings are carried out where there is evidence that significant price changes have occurred between scheduled pricing periods.

 Weights and linking

-The CPI maintains fixed quantitative proportions (weights) between commodities during the life of a given basket.
+The CPI maintains fixed quantitative proportions (weights) between goods and services during the life of a given basket.
 The baskets are updated periodically to take into account changes in consumer expenditure patterns.
-In May 2011, the basket reflecting the 2009 expenditure patterns replaced the 2005 basket.
-The continuity of the CPI series is maintained by "linking" the corresponding indexes obtained from consecutive baskets.
+In February 2015, with the release of the January 2015 CPI, the basket reflecting the 2013 expenditure patterns replaced the 2011 basket.
+The continuity of the CPI series is maintained by “linking” the corresponding indexes obtained from consecutive baskets.

 When reconstructing or re-aggregating published CPI series, the changes in weights and the linking procedures must be taken into account.
-For a description of the methodology required to reconstruct or re-aggregate CPI series, see The Consumer Price Index Reference Paper catalogue no. 62-553-X (Occasional) or contact Consumer Prices Division.
+For a description of the methodology required to reconstruct or re-aggregate CPI series, see The Canadian Consumer Price Index Reference Paper, catalogue no. 62-553-X (Occasional), or contact Consumer Prices Division.

 Bank of Canada's core index

 The Bank of Canada's core index excludes eight of the Consumer Price Index's most volatile components (fruit, fruit preparations and nuts; vegetables and vegetable preparations; mortgage interest cost; natural gas; fuel oil and other fuels; gasoline; inter-city transportation; and tobacco products and smokers' supplies) as well as the effects of changes in indirect taxes on the remaining components.
-For additional information on core CPI, please consult the Bank of Canada website: http://www.bankofcanada.ca/rates/indicators/key-variables/inflation-control-target/.
+For additional information on the core index, please consult the Bank of Canada website: www.bankofcanada.ca/rates/indicators/key-variables/inflation-control-target/.

-Statistics Canada also calculates, on behalf of the Bank of Canada, a seasonally adjusted Core CPI.
+Statistics Canada also calculates, on behalf of the Bank of Canada, a seasonally adjusted core index.
 This series is available through CANSIM, Statistics Canada's official database, or by contacting us through the means mentioned on the inside cover of this publication.

 Whitehorse, Yellowknife and Iqaluit indexes